Minecraft Earth: Release

 A closed beta was first released for iOS on 16 July 2019 in Seattle and London, then in Stockholm, Tokyo, and Mexico City over the next two days.
 Android users in these cities gained access to the closed beta on 30 August 2019.

 Minecraft Earth was first released in early access in Iceland and New Zealand on 17 October 2019, and slowly rolled out in other countries in the following weeks, such as the United States in November.
+According to Sensor Tower estimates reported by AR Insider, Minecraft Earth reached approximately 1.2 million downloads and generated nearly $93,000 in its first full week of availability.
 It was made available globally on 11 December 2019 (it was not available in China, Cuba, Iran, Myanmar, Sudan, Iraq, and UAE).

 On 5 January 2021, developer Mojang Studios announced that they were releasing the final build of Minecraft Earth, citing the COVID-19 pandemic as a factor.
+Geekwire reported that Mojang cited the COVID-19 pandemic and its impact on real-world movement as the primary reason for ending development on Minecraft Earth.
 Mojang added that they would be ending support for Minecraft Earth on 30 June 2021.

 Reception

 Newshub described the game as "hugely ambitious".
 Research firm Sensor Tower reported that it was downloaded 1.4 million times in its first week of release, with 1.2 million from the United States.